bendstein/Sepia/README.md

-An interpreter written in C#.
+An interpreter written in C# for a language called Sepia.